lukesolo-ml/SCOPE_REACH_optimized_inference/README.md

 **2. Scoring** — Each trajectory is scored in a separate **prefill-only forward pass**: the full sequence (prompt + generated tokens) is fed back through the model, requesting only the logprob of the target event token at each generated position.
 The per-position probabilities are then aggregated into the SCOPE or REACH score.
 This two-pass design decouples generation throughput from logprob extraction.

+**Persistence** — Trajectories can be saved to disk and loaded back for deferred scoring.
+The IO roundtrip is validated end-to-end: scores computed from reloaded trajectories are identical to those computed from the original generation results.

 ---

 ## Install